Having trouble getting in the back to school routine swing of things?

 Also decide at this point what they are having for lunch the next day so they won’t be disappointed if something isn’t available.

 I like to use this Lunch Planning Kit to make things go even easier.

-It’s available separate or as a part of the Meal Planning Bundle.
+It’s available a part of the Meal Planning Bundle.

 The Lunch Planning Kit gives kids have some ideas to go off of.

 And you won’t get the dreaded “I don’t know” from them when you ask what they want for lunch.

 Also, instead of planning lunch one day at a time, the Lunch Planning Kit has a weekly planning page to get a big plan for the week!